From Sega Retro

 |Number of players: 1-2|

 Light years away in a distant star system, in an intergalactic prison barge, four of the prisoners on the ship mutiny against their captors and escape, attacking the ship and destroying its controls and life support systems.
 The military crew onboard manage to bring the barge closer to safety, but all but one of the escape pods were destroyed in the destruction.
 Now the four prisoners and four soldiers must battle to use the last escape pod and escape to safety.

-There are eight playable characters in the game, divided into two groups, 'Military' (Soldiers overseas) and 'Renegade' (Fugitives overseas).
 The goal of the game is to defeat all the other characters in as short a time period as possible.
 Depending on how quickly the game is completed, a different ending is shown, with the best possible ending having the character make it to the escape pod and escape the ensuing explosion of the barge.

 The game uses two punch buttons ( normal, fierce) and two kick buttons ( normal, fierce) on a six-button controller, with two buttons reserved for taunting the opponent and the use of some special moves ( provoke 1, provoke 2).
 On a three-button controller , and , pressed at normal speed, are used for fierce punch, fierce kick and provoke 2 respectively; if the buttons are tapped quickly they will perform normal punch, normal kick and provoke 1.
 Similarly to Mortal Kombat, characters can be dismembered if they are hit on the winning round with any special move, although the game has no character-specific fatality animations.

 While Cosmic Carange makes use of the 32X hardware to provide smooth sprite scaling and rotation, it is frequently unable to hit its target 30FPS refresh rate, slowing down considerably when too much action is on-screen.